plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

 - logo.jpeg

 The `title` and `description` will be derrived from the module name if none is supplied.

+The `url` will be the full url when deployed.
+Twitter needs the full url to properly supply a card.

 In the `pages` folder we have 3 simple pages to demonstrate this feature.